defeat the enemy, strongholds and spiritual warfare

 What Did Jordan Decide?

-Jordan: Wayne Gruden, Editor of the ESV Bible, says, “This literally means to make the earth more useful for human beings’ benefit and enjoyment.”
+Jordan: Wayne Gruden, Editor of the ESV Bible, says, “This means to make the earth more useful for human beings’ benefit and enjoyment.”
 Isn’t that what I was doing as an entrepreneur?
 Isn’t that what your listeners are doing to serve others?

 Stef: But isn’t that how God works?
 He’s like, “Jordan, I’ll have you do all these amazing things as an entrepreneur, and still end up using you to share the Word.”
 It’s full-circle amazing.